Rational curves on \bar{M}_g and K3 surfaces

 shows that $h^{0}({T_X}_{|F})-h^{1}({T_X}_{|F})$ does not depend on the fibre, thus $R^1f_{*}T_X$ is locally free.
 By sequence (\ref{npsifr1f*txtb}), $N_{\Psi_f}$ is locally free too. \end{proof} It is easy to construct an example of a fibration $f'$ such that $N_{\Psi_{f'}}$ is not locally free.
-Consider a non-isotrivial rational fibration $f$ with reduced fibres and the diagram
+Consider a non-isotrivial stable rational fibration $f$ and the diagram